nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 We send this to the server at most once per minute to ensure the connection stays alive.

+The server used to send a response message in the past, but this is no longer the case.

-Nicotine+ uses TCP keepalive instead.
+Nicotine+ uses TCP keepalive instead of sending this message.

 ### Data Order

   - Send
     -   Empty Message
-  - Receive
+  - Receive `OBSOLETE`
-    -   *No Message*
+    -   Empty Message

 ## Server Code 33